-Editor’s Note: This piece is part of Just Security‘s Assessing Emergency Powers During #COVID-19 series, which aims to highlight and give voice to legal and civil society voices from across the globe, assessing the specific legal consequences of declared and de facto emergencies.
-Previous contributions have covered Italy, Hungary, Brazil, and Poland.
+Editor’s Note: This piece is part of Just Security’s Assessing Emergency Powers During #COVID-19 series, which aims to highlight legal and civil society voices from across the globe, assessing the specific legal consequences of declared and de facto emergencies.
+Contributions have covered Italy, Hungary, Brazil, Poland, Mexico (see here), and Colombia.

 The United Kingdom has garnered considerable prowess in handling emergencies, as illustrated by its encyclopedic counterterrorism laws.
 Less widely appreciated are the extensive codes available to the government about other real or imagined disasters, ranging from floods to meteor strikes and including public health risks.
 Here too, core legislation has been installed, including the all-encompassing Civil Contingencies Act 2004 (‘CCA2004’) and the sectoral Public Health (Control of Disease) Act 1984 (‘PHA1984’).
 Despite these finely-honed models, the UK state regressed to panic mode when faced with the COVID-19 pandemic.
 Rather than turning to the laws already in place to handle crises like the pandemic, Parliament fast-tracked the Coronavirus Act 2020 (‘CA2020’), with scant debate of its shabbily drafted contents over just seven days toward the end of March.
 Parliament then vanished into recess for four weeks.
 In addition, the government installed without any scrutiny in any form regulations under the PHA1984.
 Here, we shall review the contents and defects of the new CA2020, followed by the competing features of the laws that were previously in place: the PHA1984 and CCA2004.
 Following this survey, it will be suggested that the selection of legal instruments and the design of their contents has been ill-judged.
 In short, the emergency code which is the most suitably engineered for the purpose, the CCA2004, has been the least used for reasons which should not be tolerated.